mfatiga/init.lua/README.md

  - lsp with autocomplete
  - language server management integration using mason
  - treesitter for code analysis and coloring
- - undotree for undo history
  - lualine for bottom status line
  - using gruvbox-material theme for all

 ## Customization
  - configure LSP servers at the top of [lua/plugins/lsp.lua](lua/plugins/lsp.lua)
- - configure theme settings in [lua/plugins/init.lua](lua/plugins/theme.lua)
+ - configure theme settings in [lua/plugins/init.lua](lua/plugins/init.lua)
  - set lualine theme in [lua/plugins/lualine.lua](lua/plugins/lualine.lua)